Particular/docs.particular.net/servicecontrol/setting-custom-hostname.md

 1. After modifying the config file, update the URLACL configurations accordingly.
 1. Allow access to the ports specified for ServiceControl hostname & port number by configuring firewalls.

-For example, the following command line (with the appropriate adjustments for your hostname and port number) adds the relevant URLACL settting:
+For example, the following command line (with the appropriate adjustments for your hostname and port number) adds the relevant URLACL setting:

 `Netsh http add urlacl  url=http://*:33333/  user=everyone  listen=yes`